-Attention: _______________
+Attention: Ian James

-Facsimile No.: _____________
+Facsimile No.: 44-1534-609333

-Telephone No.: ______________
+Telephone No.: 44-1534-609000

 Swap Transaction Confirmation - Reference No. Y57079.2

 The purpose of this document is to confirm the terms and conditions of the transaction entered into between Enron North America Corp. ("Party A") and Mahonia Limited ("Party B") on the Trade Date Specified below (the "Transaction").
 This document constitutes a "Confirmation" as referred to in the ISDA Agreement specified below and the transaction described above constitutes a "Transaction" as referred to in such ISDA Agreement.